 Orlistat is a fat blocker.
 It prevents lipase from breaking down fat.
 The fat that is not broken down is not absorbed.
 It is expelled from the body.

 This product has been shown to reduce the absorption of dietary fat by about a third.

 We have briefly touched on how the active ingredient in this product works.
 Let’s look a bit closer.

 There have been many clinical studies on the effect of Orlistat in treating obesity.
-The bottom line is that it can help reduce the amount of fat that your body absorbs.
+The bottom line is that using 5 stars Alli will help reduce the amount of fat that your body absorbs.
 It does not give you carte blanche to eat what you want.
 In order to lose weight and for these pills to be beneficial there are caveats.

 - It is recommended that you have a BMI of 25 or over to use these pills.
 Not sure of your BMI?
 You can use a calculator to give you an idea.